AngleProtocol/angle-docs/governance/veangle/interest.md

 ### Redistribution

-The protocol distributes interest in the form of tokens native to Angle, beginning with sanUSDC_EUR.
+The protocol distributes interest in the form of sanUSDC_EUR.

 In practice, the redistribution of interest to veANGLE token holder is currently at 50%.
 Here is how it is happening: